ArthurClemens/polythene/packages/docs/Migration.md

 ### Toolbar

 Toolbar now only displays 1 row of items.
-Display of multiple bars (top, middle, bottom) has been moved to Header Panel.
+Display of multiple bars (top, middle, bottom) is not yet implemented.